-The failure rate data contained in this document represent a cumulative compilation from the early 1970's through July 2013.
-However, it should be noted that data is periodically purged from the database in the event that newer data of higher quality is obtained.
-The RIAC is continuously soliciting new field data in an effort to keep the databases current.
-The goals of these data collection efforts are to:
+The failure rate data contained in this document represent a cumulative compilation from the early 1970's through late 2018.
+However, it should be noted that data is periodically purged from the database in the event that newer data of higher quality is obtained, or if data is on obsolete part-types.
+Quanterion Solutions is continuously soliciting new field data in an effort to keep the databases current.
+The goals of these data collection efforts are as follows:

-- 1. Obtain data on relatively new part types and assemblies - 2.
+- 1. Obtain field data on new part types and assemblies - 2.
 Collect as much data on as many different data sources, application environments, and quality levels as possible - 3.
-Identify as many characteristic details as possible, including both part and application parameters
+Identify as many key characteristic details as possible, including both part and application parameters

-The RIAC utilized the following generic sources of data for EPRD-2014:
+Quanterion Solutions utilized the following generic sources of data for EPRD-2024, as applicable:

-- Published reports and papers - Data collected from government-sponsored studies - Data collected from military maintenance data collection systems - Data collected from commercial warranty repair systems - Data from commercial/industrial maintenance databases - Data submitted directly to RAC from military or commercial organizations that maintain failure databases
+- Published reports and papers - Data collected from government-sponsored studies - Data collected from military maintenance data collection systems - Data collected from commercial warranty repair systems - Data from commercial/industrial maintenance databases - Data submitted directly from military or commercial organizations that maintain failure databases

-Brief descriptions are provided of the sources utilized in this document.
+Section 5 of this dataset provides brief descriptions of the specific reports and sources utilized in EPRD-2024.
 Each summarized failure rate can be mapped to one of these data sources.
-An example of the process by which RIAC identifies candidate systems and extracts reliability data on military systems is summarized in Table 1-1.
+An example of the process by which Quanterion Solutions identifies candidate systems and extracts reliability data on military systems is summarized in Table 1-1.